-What a treat to be in the Penny Brohn garden on a Midsummer’s Day, when the weather is behaving in an appropriate way for once!
+What a treat to be in the Penny Brohn garden on a Midsummer’s Day, when the weather is behaving appropriately for once!

-It makes such a nice change to be in cotton shirts and sunhats instead of top-to-toe wet weather gear – and to be able to sit comfortably outside to have our coffee and cake.
+It makes such a pleasant change to be in cotton shirts and sunhats instead of top-to-toe wet weather gear – and to sit comfortably outside to have our coffee and cake.
 To come home with the sun still shining and the prospect of a warm evening and maybe even supper alfresco!